 Salesforce is the largest and most well know CRM tool.
 Its ease of use and customizability have made it a favorite of organizations of every size and industry.
-As a one-size-fits-all CRM with thousands of integrations and apps available through their Salesforce App exchange, Salesforce has become the “go-to” CRM for many companies.
+As a one-size-fits-all CRM with thousands of integrations and apps available through their Salesforce App exchange, Salesforce has become the “go-to” CRM for many companies across industries.
 But upon further scrutiny, it may not be the best option for your firm.

 For various reasons, M&A firms looking for a CRM to manage deals should avoid implementing Salesforce.
 Firstly, Salesforce is a transactional CRM and still relies on manual data entry to manage its deal and contact management modules.
 When using Salesforce, M&A teams spend hours entering and updating data instead of building relationships and pursuing new opportunities.

 If your team uses Salesforce as an M&A CRM, it will require extensive and expensive customization from a third-party Salesforce partner or consultant.
 Most customization work would need to be complemented by a personalized training program which would add extra cost and make your deployment lengthy and costly compared to other out-of-the-box solutions.

 When bringing in a Salesforce consultant to customize the system, you will also need to budget for any additional enhancements or changes that need to be done once the initial implementation has been completed.

 One of the only cases when choosing Salesforce over other out-of-the-box M&A CRMs makes sense is if your firm has a team dedicated to managing and customizing your Salesforce CRM.